Chapter 1 : Chapter I

 “Rowena, I’m so glad you were able to get out!”
 Helga said as she led Rowena and Salazar into the house.
 “I was worried about you.
 Was it as dreadful as you thought it would be?”

 “Worse,” said Rowena.
-“Hours of listening to people talk about how much money they have in an attempt to make me marry them.
-You’re lucky you never have to deal with that again.”
+“Hours of listening to people talk about how rich they are in an attempt to make me marry them.
+You are lucky you never have to deal with that again.”

-“That’s why we thought we’d send Salazar to go get you out of there,” said Helga, handing each of them a flagon of homemade mead, and pointed out the table piled with all types of fresh bread and cheese.
+“That’s why we thought we would send Salazar to go get you out of there,” said Helga, handing each of them a flagon of homemade mead, and pointed out the table piled with all types of fresh bread and cheese.
 Then she led them into the main room of the house, where a storyteller was singing and plucking a lyre, and Helga's husband Cador and a few of his friends sang along to the bits they knew.
-Some house-elves were gathered in a corner listening, and two chickens wandered through the room picking up fallen crumbs of bread.
+Some house-elves were gathered in a corner listening, and two chickens wandered through the room picking up fallen crumbs of bread until Helga shooed them out.

 Maybe it was a rather odd place for a lady like Rowena to go.
 Although Helga was by no means poor, she hadn’t grown up in the luxury Rowena was accustomed to.
 And it was odd to see the house-elves about; the ones working for Rowena’s family always disappeared when a wizard came into the room, but Helga permitted her house-elves to enjoy their share of festivities as much as the rest of the guests.
 But, Rowena considered as she stepped around a chicken and walked across the room to find a place to sit, one didn’t always need to be surrounded by luxury.
 Good friends mattered much more to her.
 And anyone in their right mind would prefer mead and cheese and storytelling over a dull group of rich suitors.